payton-turner/ds5100-final-project/README.md

     * None.

 - Returns:
     * Returns a DataFrame of the MultiIndex of distinct combinations and a column for the associated counts.
+Returns all faces, even if zero.

 `permutation_count()`